nichollsharrisonj/nichollsharrisonj.github.io/index.md

   <h4>Technology Innovation Directorate Internship (Summers 2020-2022)</h4>
   <ul>
     <li>
-      Interned at SLAC throughout college
+      Interned at SLAC in the Technology Innovation Directorate division throughout college
     </li>
     <li>Contributed lots of Python code to SLAC's internal tools and projects, including a medical device, a telescope sensor array, and a live sensor readout tool</li>
   </ul>